ishita966/spanner-graph-nb1/README.md

 <img src="./assets/load_ext.png" width="600"/>

 Following the code steps in the sample notebook, you can visually inspect a mock dataset or your Spanner Graph.
-You'll be prompted to authenticate via [`pydata-google-auth`](https://github.com/pydata/pydata-google-auth) if Google Cloud Platform credentials aren't already available.
+You'll be prompted to authenticate via [`pydata-google-auth`](https://github.com/pydata/pydata-google-auth) if Google Cloud Platform credentials aren't readily available.

 <img src="./assets/jupyter.gif" width="600"/>